Downloads:

 Corpus Christi District, Mathis, Texas

-Fish populations in Coleto Creek Reservoir were surveyed in 2018 using fall electrofishing, in 2019 using spring electrofishing, in 2020 using fall electrofishing, low-frequency electrofishing, and baited hoop nets and in 2021 using gill nets to assess population trends for important sport fishes.
-Anglers were surveyed from January through June 2021 with an access point creel survey.
-Historical data are presented with the 2017-2021 data for comparison.
-This report summarizes the survey results and contains a management plan for the reservoir based on those findings.
+Fish populations in Coleto Creek Reservoir were surveyed using fall electrofishing in 2022 and 2024, spring bass-only electrofishing in 2024, and gill netting in 2025.
+Anglers were surveyed from January through June 2025 with a creel survey.
+Historical data are presented with the 2021-2025 data for comparison.
+This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

-Coleto Creek Reservoir is a 3,100-acre (averaged 2,217 acres in 2020-2021) impoundment located on Coleto Creek in the Guadalupe River Basin, 13 miles southwest of Victoria, Texas.
-Guadalupe-Blanco River Authority (GBRA) serves as the controlling authority and the reservoir receives water from both the Coleto and Perdido creeks as well as several smaller tributaries.
+Coleto Creek Reservoir is a 3,100-acre (averaged 2,446 acres in 2024-2025) impoundment located on Coleto Creek in the Guadalupe River Basin, 13 miles southwest of Victoria, Texas.
+Guadalupe-Blanco River Authority (GBRA) serves as the controlling authority and the reservoir receives water from both Coleto and Perdido Creeks, as well as several smaller tributaries.
 Primary uses include power plant cooling and recreation.
-Approximately 600 acres are used for cooling ponds and inaccessible to anglers.
-Water level is typically stable; however, over the survey period water levels fluctuated 5-feet from conservation pool elevation.
+Approximately 600 acres are used for cooling ponds and are inaccessible to anglers.
+Water levels are typically stable; however, over the survey period, water levels fluctuated 5 feet from conservation pool elevation.
 Substrate was composed primarily of clays, deep loams, and small rock.
-Littoral habitat consisted primarily of woody debris, native floating-leaved vegetation, and periodically flooded terrestrial vegetation.
+Littoral habitat consisted primarily of native floating-leaved vegetation, stands of timber, and periodically flooded terrestrial vegetation.

 Management History

 Important sport fish species include Blue and Channel Catfish, Largemouth Bass, and crappies.
 Palmetto Bass and Red Drum were previously stocked, but these stockings were discontinued due to low directed angling effort.
-Recent management efforts focused on monitoring and control of nuisance aquatic vegetation, enhancement of structural fish habitat, supplementing the Largemouth Bass population with stocking, compiling catch and harvest statistics on important sport fish populations, and exploratory use and evaluation of low-frequency electrofishing and baited tandem hoop nets to collect population data on catfishes.
-District staff has also compiled tournament data records to document catches of trophy-size Largemouth Bass.
-Historically, invasive aquatic vegetation (hydrilla, water milfoil, and water hyacinth) has restricted recreational access.
-Staff annually monitored access areas where invasive vegetation could restrict use.
-District staff worked with GBRA staff to manage invasive vegetation and herbicides were utilized for vegetation control, as needed.
-Angler harvest of all sport fishes has been regulated according to statewide size and bag limits.
+Recent management efforts focused on reestablishing submersed vegetation, enhancing Largemouth Bass trophy potential with Lone Star Bass stockings, compiling catch and harvest statistics on important sport fish populations, and obtaining tournament data records to document catches of trophy-size Largemouth Bass.
+Historically, nuisance aquatic vegetation (hydrilla, water milfoil, and water hyacinth) has restricted recreational access.
+Staff have annually monitored access areas where nuisance vegetation could restrict use and worked with GBRA staff to manage vegetation.
+Herbicides have been used to manage problematic vegetation.
+Angler harvest of all sport fishes has been regulated with statewide size and bag limits.

 Fish Community